pearstearns/RepData_PeerAssessment1/PA1_template.md

 Let's do some further analysis on this sum.

 But first, this will be a lot easier if we turn 'nsum' into a data frame.
-Credit to doug on stackoverflow[1]

 ```r
 nsumd <- na.omit(activities) %>%